 However, I missed having a site.
 I had amassed quite a collection over the years and I liked scanning and posting what I had for others to see.
 I didn't’t want to give it all up now.
 So I went through the trouble of learning what I needed to know to create a “real” website – and this is the result.

 Though I may have started my collection because of Colleen, collecting these old catalogs and magazines has become a hobby in itself.
 They are an interesting window into the past.
-Of course you will find that the main years covered by my collection are pretty much the same as those in which Colleen was most active as a model: the mid Sixties to the mid Seventies, with magazine images (though not catalog images) limited almost entirely to the Sixties.
+Of course you will find that the main years covered by my collection are pretty much the same as those in which Colleen was most active as a model: the mid-Sixties to the mid-Seventies, with magazine images (though not catalog images) limited almost entirely to the Sixties.
 The beginning and end of Colleen’s career is rather sparsely represented I’m afraid.
-But I do have something from every year of her career (except for her brief return in the Eighties).
+But I do have something from every year of her career (including from her brief return in the early Eighties).